nlnlznlx/data-engineering-zoomcamp-2025/notes/4_analytics.md

 * Use control structures such as `if` statements or `for` loops.
 * Use environment variables in our dbt project for production.
 * Operate on the results of one query to generate another query.
-* Abstract snippets of SQL into reusable macros.
+* Abstract snippets of SQL into reusable macros (like functions in most programming languages)

 Macros are defined in separate `.sql` files which are typically stored in a `macros` directory.